wikimedia/phoenix/docs/artifact.md

 - interrelationships with What's App and Facebook that draw people into learning and perhaps editing
 - pushing knowledge to platforms

-For a deeper dive into the product experiences and platforms that are supported by modernization, see [PoV products and platforms](TODO).
+We also imagined the Internet of Things, News and Information sources and products designed to increase engagement.

 # Challenges to consider
 The primary challenge is embracing uncertainty.
-We can't know exactly how an emergent system will emerge.
-We can make well-reasoned decisions while exploring the path to modernization.
-We can design for emergence.
-But this requires embracing uncertainty and making sound decisions in the midst of it.
+We can't know how this emergent system will emerge.
+We can make sound, well-reasoned decisions while exploring the path to modernization.
+We can *design* for emergence with architectural best practices.
+But uncertainty is our companion and we will be making sound decisions in the midst of it.

 Modeling and planning for change triggers confusion and anxiety, two things that will most certainly push the system in the wrong direction (to regain status quo).
 This is a challenge must not be underestimated.